Nabzozifo/Nabzozifo.github.io/_pages/cv.md

 ======
 * President of Africa Integration Club, Nationale Institute of Statistics and Applied Economy, 2018-2019
 * Statutory Auditor, General Union of Senegalese Students and Trainees in Morocco, 2019-2020
-* President of International Student Club, Mohammed VI Polytechnique University, 2023-2024
+* President of International Student Club, Mohammed VI Polytechnic University, 2023-2024